 Today, ABM is the hot new idea that people are talking and discussing at Marketing Automation and B2B Marketing events.
 In 2016, claims one marketing guru “Account Based Marketing will be one of the hottest categories”.
 Maybe.
 Not sure what that means though and how one measures such a prediction.

-Not surprisingly, new category of start-ups are entering the fray.
-And smart (and not so smart) VC money is following this new emerging area.If you have some spare cash lying around, sure you can explore these new platforms.
-But for the most you should be able to get started with ABM without any new investments in marketing automation technology.
+For the most it should be possible to launch ABM without any new investments in marketing automation technology.
 Here is a short recipe for launching your first ABM campaign.

 First, create a list of Accounts you want to target.
-You can use traditional business filters – such as Industry Classifications (SIC, NAISC codes), Company Size – but they are not that useful.
-Predictive Analytics, maybe of value, if you are looking for scale and want to target tens of thousands of Accounts.
-A short telesurvey to identify Accounts for ABM is probably the best course of action.
+To do so, you can use traditional business information database providers such as Dun and Bradstreet, Infogroup, Data.Com, Zoominfo and others.
+Traget companies can be found using filters – such as Industry Classifications (SIC, NAISC codes), Company Size – but they are not that useful.
+Predictive Analytics, can be of value, for a large ABM campaign with tens of thousands of Accounts.

-Third, you need to create holistic view of the contact information for the prospects in each Account.
+And then you need to find a complete set of contact information for each persona.
 Compiling accurate email address, working telephone number, and current postal address is a good start – but not sufficient anymore.
 You also need social Identifiers – particularly LinkedIn and Twitter.
 They will help connect with them socially and also monitor their social activity.

-Finally you need to use some traditional Outbound Marketing techniques.
 These days it is fashionable to malign Outbound Marketing.
 But senior executives do not have time to read your tweets, download white papers, or read your emails.
-A well designed direct mailer or a phone call from a professional tele-marketer may be the only way to build awareness.
+A well designed direct mailer or a phone call from a professional tele-marketer may be the only way to build awareness to facilitate ABM.

 Focus marketing, improve response rates, optimize marketing expenses, and generate highly targeted leads with Account Based Marketing.